 This gives us a good idea of the public school costs in Pretoria.
 As predicted it is slightly higher than the cost for the rest of the country by about R7 000.
-Few people will have the finances to pay everything up front, so assuming the 10 payments option, it will be about R3 650 per month.
+Few people will have the finances to pay everything upfront, so assuming the 10 payments option, it will be about R3 650 per month.
 The average bachelor’s pass rate for these schools is 90%.
 This is in line with the pass rates for the best 20 public schools in South Africa.
-Let’s have a look at private schools.
+Let’s have a look at private schools near me.

 |School||Cost (1 payment)||Cost (10 payments)||Bachelor’s pass rate|

 |Crawford College||R120 790||R132 300||96.3%|